harvardinformatics/nextflow-workshop/run/index.md

 If you want to clear the `work` directory, you can simply delete it.
 However, be aware that if you delete the `work` directory and then try to resume a workflow, nextflow will not be able to find any cached results and will rerun all processes from scratch.

 Each time you run nextflow, that run gets assigned a run name that's a combination of an adjective and a scientist name.
 That's the "furious_swanson" etc that we've seen in the output.
 You can also see the log of all your runs using the command `nextflow log`.
 Once you know the run names of the runs you want to delete, you can use the command `nextflow clean <run_name> -f` to delete that run's work directories.
 You can also use `-before`, `-after`, and `-but` to control how many sessions of work directories to delete.
 Another way to clean your work directory is simply to trash the entire thing using the classic `rm -rf work` command.

-Let's do that now and then rerun the workflow with `-resume` to see what happens.
+> **Exercise**: Let's do that now and then rerun the workflow with `-resume` to see what happens.

 ```bash
 rm -rf work
 nextflow run main.nf -resume
 ```

-You should see that everything got rerun because nextflow could not find any cached results.
+You should see that everything was run again because nextflow could not find any cached results.

 ```
  N E X T F L O W   ~  version 25.04.3